1979 World Series: Game 3

 The Pirates jumped out to an early 3-0 lead on a Dave Parker sacrifice fly in the first and a one-out, two-run double by Garner in the second.
-A Benny Ayala one-out, two-run homer cut the Orioles' deficit to one just before a 67-minute rain delay in the middle of the third inning.
-The Orioles seized the momentum after play resumed by scoring five runs in the fourth, highlighted by a Kiko Garcia bases-loaded triple that chased Pirates starter John Candelaria from the game along with an RBI single by Ken Singleton and groundout by Doug DeCinces off of Enrique Romo.
-Garcia added a two-out RBI single in the seventh, finishing the evening going 4-for-4 with four RBI.
-Scott McGregor allowed only one other run after the second (on Bill Madlock's RBI single in the sixth after a Willie Stargell double) and pitched a complete game to give the Orioles a 2–1 series lead.
+A Benny Ayala one-out, two-run homer cut the Orioles' deficit to one just before a 67-minute rain delay in the third inning.
+The Orioles seized the momentum after play resumed by scoring five runs in the fourth, highlighted by a Kiko Garcia bases-loaded triple that chased starter John Candelaria from the game along with an RBI single by Ken Singleton and a groundout by Doug DeCinces off of Enrique Romo.
+Garcia added a two-out RBI single in the seventh, finishing the game 4-for-4 with four RBI.
+Scott McGregor allowed one run after the second inning (on Bill Madlock's RBI single in the sixth after a Willie Stargell double) and pitched a complete game to give the Orioles a 2–1 series lead.